An Insight into Security Code Review with LLMs: Capabilities, Obstacles, and Influential Factors: Methodology

-Notably, GPT-3.5 and GPT-4 can be accessed through both API and the ChatGPT platform.
-During our preliminary exploration stage, we compared the performances of GPT-4 and GPT-3.5 accessed through these two ways.
-The two models provided by the ChatGPT platform performed better and were thus employed in our study. \black{As the default parameters of the employed GPT-4 and GPT-3.5 were not publicly disclosed, the corresponding entries in Table \ref{tbl:llms} are indicated with `-'.}
+Notably, \black{GPT series models can be accessed through both the API and the ChatGPT platform, and the performance of the same model may vary depending on the access method.
+In the preliminary exploration stage, we compared the performance of GPT-4 accessed through these two ways in security code review and found that GPT-4 provided by the ChatGPT platform outperformed the one accessed through the API.
+Therefore, we also included GPT-4 provided by the ChatGPT platform (May 2024 version) in our performance comparison.
+During the experiments, to obtain outputs from the ChatGPT platform, a new chat session was initiated for each sample without any prior conversations, chat history and personalized settings, minimizing the potential impact of account-level state on model performance.} As the default parameters of \black{GPT-4 via ChatGPT} were not publicly disclosed, the corresponding entries in Table \ref{tbl:llms} are indicated with `-'.